Health Line

 Residents acknowledge the scale of the problem and are actively participating in the prevention measures.

-“Malaria is a serious concern here.
-Even after completing treatment, people often remain weak, said Nyirabanani Irena, a resident of Akabuga Village in Mukindo Sector.
+Irena Nyirabanani , a resident of Akabuga Village in Mukindo Sector: “Malaria is a serious concern here.
+Even after completing treatment, people often remain weak.
 We are grateful for the mosquito nets.
-We use them well to protect ourselves.”
-She said.
+We use them well to protect ourselves.” says Nyirabanani

-Denyse Dusabe , the District’s Vice Mayor for Social Affairs outlined ongoing efforts to combat Malaria: “In partnership with RBC, we’re implementing a comprehensive strategy that includes door-to-door education, mosquito net distribution, and indoor spraying.
+Denyse Dusabe, the District’s Vice Mayor for Social Affairs outlined ongoing efforts to combat Malaria: “In partnership with RBC, we’re implementing a comprehensive strategy that includes door-to-door education, mosquito net distribution, and indoor spraying.
 In October 2024, we conducted a mass spraying campaign, and cases dropped soon after.
-However, once the effects wear off, infections tend to rise again.
-She said.
+However, once the effects wear off, infections tend to rise again.” she says

-Gisagara District’s landscape presents a unique challenge: six of its sectors border marshlands, creating ideal mosquito habitats.
+Dusabe describes the location of Gisagara District and underlines the challenges of its landscape : “Six of its sectors border marshlands, creating ideal mosquito habitats.
 “We adapt our interventions based on geography.
 That includes ensuring timely access to medicine and prioritizing community-level treatment.
 The district has trained community health workers in malaria diagnosis and treatment.
 Currently, 2 out of 4 in each village are equipped to treat malaria, with plans underway to fully supply the others through RBC support.
-About 54% of malaria cases are now treated at the community level, reducing the burden on health facilities and limiting travel for patients,” she noted.
+About 54% of malaria cases are now treated at the community level, reducing the burden on health facilities and limiting travel for patients,” says Dusabe

 Vice Mayor emphasized that while the district’s goal is to eradicate malaria, the journey will take time.
 “This is a long-term fight shaped by environmental and socio-economic factors.
 But we’re committed.
-Our campaign is now deeply rooted at the village level, with citizens increasingly understanding the importance of prevention as the slogan guiding the campaign is: “Malaria eradication starts with me.”
+Our campaign is now deeply rooted at the village level, with citizens increasingly understanding the importance of prevention as the slogan guiding the campaign is“Malaria eradication starts with me.” she says

 Mukamusoni Fulgencie